NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 min-triangulation-angle (*double*)
     The minimum angle, in degrees, at which rays must meet at a triangulated point to accept this point as valid.
+It must be positive.
 The internal default is somewhat less than 1 degree.

 point-cloud-rounding-error (*double*)
     How much to round the output point cloud values, in meters (more